 As his beautifully textured piano and mellotron playing on this winding ballad displays quite clearly, John Paul Jones' skills as a multi-instrumentalist, and his ability to orchestrate (synthesized) string sections were a big part of the reason Led Zeppelin were able to expand their sonic palette far beyond heavy guitar rock.
 Nearly 20 years later, Jones' string arrangement skills helped R.E.M. create the album many consider their masterpiece, Automatic for the People.

 Jones co-wrote this moody, glacially paced song, and his bubbling electric piano gives it a haunting, mysterious and borderline psychedelic quality.
-It quickly became a fan favorite and an extended in-concert showcase for Jones’ keyboard skills, as well as for his love of classical and jazz music: He’d frequently slip parts of his favorite compositions into his lengthy solos.
+"No Quarter' quickly became a fan favorite and an extended in-concert showcase for Jones' keyboard skills, as well as for his love of classical and jazz music: Jones would frequently slip parts of his favorite compositions into his lengthy solos.